cristicismas/ctf-scripts/README.md

 ## Hello!

-This is a (very) little collection of ctf scripts I've made.
+This is a (very) small collection of ctf scripts I've made.

 They're probably not very useful for everybody, this is just a personal thing I'm working on to help me do CTFs.